Sixth Form Entry

 Each year we invite prospective sixth form students to a taster day, when they can choose two subjects to ‘try out’, as well as meeting current students and have the opportunity of discovering all CH has to offer.

 All applicants wishing to be assessed for a scholarship need to let us know which subject they would like to be considered for.
 This should be a subject they would like to study at A level or for the IB.
-Academic scholarship tests will take place at Christ’s Hospital on Saturday 2 December 2017, and the scholarship assessments for Art, Music, Drama and Sport will take place during the week commencing 27 November.
+Scholarship tests will take place at Christ’s Hospital week commencing 2 December 2019.
 (Dates tbc).

 Means-tested bursaries are also available for students new to the sixth form.

 All sixth form students at CH have access to our careers centre with library, breakout pods, lecture hall and networking area.

 We offer a unique experience for our sixth form students and academic study is combined with a diverse co-curricular programme which offers an enormous range of activities, clubs and societies including the Duke of Edinburgh’s Award, Young Enterprise, Model United Nations, CCF, chess, debating, public speaking and so much more.

 The university application process is managed by Mrs Carrie Cherry, Head of Sixth Form, and a team of specialist tutors.
 The Careers Department run by Miss Helen-Claire Burt organises a whole range of careers events hosted throughout the year, including professional lunches and networking events.